h-ehteshami/TROM-site/content/index.rst

 - No warranties are given.
 The license may not give you all of the permissions necessary for your intended use.
-For example, other rights such as publicity, privacy, or moral rights may limit how you use the material.
+For example, other rights such as publicity, privacy, or moral rights may limit how you use the package.

 Examples